 Suppose the Reasonable and Customary Charge for a procedure is \$1,000 and your out-of-network provider charges \$1,200.
 You are an active employee and you've already met your annual deductible.
 The Plan would pay 85% of the \$1,000 or \$850 and you would have to pay the rest (\$1,200 minus \$850 equals \$350).
 Keep in mind that any charge over the Reasonable and Customary Charge (the extra \$200) does not count toward the Out-of-Pocket Maximum.
-If you had used a network provider, you would have only had to pay \$150 because network providers can't charge more than the Reasonable and Customary Charge.
+If you used a network provider, you would have only had to pay \$150 because network providers can't charge more than the Reasonable and Customary Charge.

 It's your decision whether or not to use a network provider.
 You always have the final say about the Physicians and Hospitals you and your family use.
-To encourage you to use network providers whenever possible, the Plan pays a higher percentage of covered expenses when you use a network provider.
+You may be responsible for higher out-of-pocket costs if you do not use a network provider.
 If you have questions, or need a listing of Physicians and Hospitals that participate in the PPO network (provided free of charge), contact the PPO network at the phone number listed on the back of your ID card.